Enforcement of Interim Measures

 1996 WL 683629 (ED Pa.).

-ibid.; see also Sperry International Trade Inc. v.
+id.; see also Sperry International Trade Inc. v.
 Government of Israel et al., 532 F.Supp 901, 909 (SDNY), aff’d, 689 F.2d 301 (2d Cir.
-1982) (enforcing the tribunal’s interim measure that (1) barred Israel from calling on a disputed Letter of Credit and (2) ordered that the Letter’s proceeds be paid into an escrow account under joint control of the parties; further explaining that, while ‘the Arbitrators have not definitively resolved the question of which party, if any, is in breach of the contract’, the interim measure did qualify as ‘final’ since the arbitrators ‘did decide what the equities required concerning a further $15,000,000 investment by Sperry in the project, namely, the proceeds of the Letter of Credit’, which ‘was a clearly severable issue’); see also Bermann (footnote 12), at 16 (‘Only in a minority of jurisdictions is it established that such measures are or may be subject to recognition and enforcement as Convention awards’, citing the volume’s national reports also for Macao, Peru, Romania, Singapore, the United Kingdom and Venezuela as well as one French court decision).
+1982) (enforcing the tribunal’s interim measure that (1) barred Israel from calling on a disputed letter of credit and (2) ordered that the letter’s proceeds be paid into an escrow account under joint control of the parties; further explaining that, while ‘the Arbitrators have not definitively resolved the question of which party, if any, is in breach of the contract’, the interim measure did qualify as ‘final’ since the arbitrators ‘did decide what the equities required concerning a further $15,000,000 investment by Sperry in the project, namely, the proceeds of the Letter of Credit’, which ‘was a clearly severable issue’); see also Bermann, op. cit. note 13, at 16 (‘Only in a minority of jurisdictions is it established that such measures are or may be subject to recognition and enforcement as Convention awards’, citing the volume’s national reports also for Macao, Peru, Romania, Singapore, the United Kingdom and Venezuela as well as one French court decision).

-A J van den Berg (footnote 21), at 143.
-Other commentators share Mr van den Berg’s view; see, e.g., G Born (footnote 5), at 2514 (‘the better view is that provisional measures should be and are enforceable as arbitral awards under generally applicable provisions for the recognition and enforcement of awards in the [New York] Convention and most national arbitration regimes’).
+A J van den Berg (op. cit. note 25), at 143.
+Other commentators share Mr van den Berg’s view; see, e.g., Born, op. cit. note 2, at 2514 (‘the better view is that provisional measures should be and are enforceable as arbitral awards under generally applicable provisions for the recognition and enforcement of awards in the [New York] Convention and most national arbitration regimes’).

-See Report of the Secretary General, ‘Possible Uniform Rules on Certain Issues Concerning Settlement of Commercial Disputes: Written Form for Arbitration Agreement, Interim Measures of Protection, Conciliation’ (hereafter, Possible Uniform Rules II), para.
-55 (22 September 2000) (although UNCITRAL delegates recognised that a treaty might be the best vehicle for an interim measures enforcement regime, yet discussion focused on a statutory solution), UN Doc.
+See Report of the Secretary General, ‘Possible Uniform Rules on Certain Issues Concerning Settlement of Commercial Disputes: Written Form for Arbitration Agreement, Interim Measures of Protection, Conciliation’, para.
+55 (22 Sep.
+2000) (although UNCITRAL delegates recognised that a treaty might be the best vehicle for an interim measures enforcement regime, yet discussion focused on a statutory solution), UN Doc.
 A/CN.9/WG.II/WP.110.

-See D Donovan, ‘The Scope and Enforceability of Provisional Measures in International Commercial Arbitration: A Survey of Jurisdictions, the Work of UNCITRAL and Proposals for Moving Forward’, in van den Berg (ed.), International Commercial Arbitration: Important Contemporary Questions, 82, 132 to 143 (ICCA Congress Series No. 11, 2003); C Huntley, ‘The Scope of Article 17: Interim Measures under the UNCITRAL Model Law’, 9 Vindobona J of Com.
+See D Donovan, ‘The Scope and Enforceability of Provisional Measures in International Commercial Arbitration: A Survey of Jurisdictions, the Work of UNCITRAL and Proposals for Moving Forward’, in A J van den Berg (ed.), International Commercial Arbitration: Important Contemporary Questions, 82, 132–43 (ICCA Congress Series No. 11, 2003); C Huntley, ‘The Scope of Article 17: Interim Measures under the UNCITRAL Model Law’, 9 Vindobona J of Com.
 L & Arb.
-69, 88 to 95 (2005); A Ye¸s ilrmak, Provisional Measures in International Commercial Arbitration, 246 to 269 (Kluwer 2005).
+69, 88–95 (2005); A Yeşilirmak, Provisional Measures in International Commercial Arbitration, 246–69 (Kluwer, 2005).

-Possible Uniform Rules, at paras.
-86, 93; see also Singapore International Arbitration Act, Section 12(I) (2012) (defining a Convention award to ‘include an order or a direction made or given by an arbitral tribunal in the course of arbitration’); C Huntley (footnote 25), at 93 (describing enactment of Model Law (1985) by Canadian province of British Columbia).
+Possible Uniform Rules (2000), op. cit. note 12, at paras.
+86, 93; see also Singapore International Arbitration Act, Section 12(I) (2012) (defining a Convention award to ‘include an order or a direction made or given by an arbitral tribunal in the course of arbitration’); Huntley, op. cit. note 28, at 93 (describing the enactment of the 1985 Model Law by the Canadian province of British Columbia); Dutch Arbitration Act (2015), Article 1043b(4) (‘Unless the arbitral tribunal determines otherwise, a decision by the arbitral tribunal, upon request for an interim measure, is considered to be an arbitral award, to which the provisions of Sections Three to Five inclusive of this Title shall apply’).

-Possible Uniform Rules (footnote 8), paras.
-84 to 93.
-This was particularly likely in jurisdictions authorising interim measure enforcement through Article 17 of the Model Law since the 1985 version of the Model Law provided that most provisions – including Article 17 – applied only ‘if the place of arbitration is in the territory of this State’; see Model Law (1985), Article 1(2).
+Possible Uniform Rules (2000), op. cit. note 12, paras.
+84–93.
+This was particularly likely in jurisdictions authorising interim measure enforcement through Article 17 of the Model Law since its 1985 version stipulated that most of its provisions – including Article 17 – applied only ‘if the place of arbitration is in the territory of this State’; see Model Law (1985), Article 1(2).

 Model Law (2006), Article 17I(1)(a)(ii).

-J Castello, ‘Generalizing About the Virtues of Specificity: The Surprising Evolution of the Longest Article in the UNCITRAL Model Law’, 6(1) World Arb. & Med.
-Rev. 7, 17-8 (2012) (article describing the evolution of expanded interim measures provisions in the revised Model Law and in the 2010 UNCITRAL Arbitration Rules).
+See J Castello, ‘Generalizing About the Virtues of Specificity: The Surprising Evolution of the Longest Article in the UNCITRAL Model Law’, 6(1) World Arb. & Med.
+Rev. 7, 17, 18 (2012) (article describing the evolution of these expanded interim measures provisions in the revised Model Law and in the 2010 UNCITRAL Arbitration Rules).

 CE International Resources Holdings LLC v.
 SA Minerals Ltd et al., 2012 US Dist.
 LEXIS 176158, 6, 7 (SDNY).